Is TunnelBear Good for Torrenting in 2021?

 TunnelBear does not log your IP address or traffic activity, so there’s no way a third party could find out if you were using TunnelBear to download torrents.

 TunnelBear offers two kinds of services: free and paid.
 The TunnelBear free trial comes with a 500 MB/month data limit, so that is pretty useless.
-The paid version costs $3.33/month and this is what you should be using to obtain best speeds and unlimited torrenting support.
+The paid version costs $4.17/month and this is what you should be used to obtain the best speeds and unlimited torrenting support.

 Unfortunately, there is no money-back guarantee so even if you cancel TunnelBear’s paid subscription, your case will be evaluated by the provider to determine if you’re eligible for a refund.

 There are also some cons to using TunnelBear if you’re a regular downloader of torrents:

 Since TunnelBear is headquartered in Canada, it must comply with laws of the country which are not exactly torrent-friendly.
 This is a minor problem, however, since TunnelBear does not store any personally identifiable information.
 Thus, even though TunnelBear has to comply with warrants, they can only disclose information that they store, none of which explicitly reveals user activity.
 However, if you put aside jurisdiction for a moment, TunnelBear is indeed a quality VPN provider that can go toe-to-toe against top-class VPN providers such as CyberGhost.